scipy-conference/scipy_proceedings/papers/michael_lange/michael_lange.rst

 * **DLE - Devito Loop Engine:** After the initial symbolic processing Devito schedules the optimised expressions in a set of loops by creating an Abstract Syntax Tree (AST).
-The loop engine (DLE) is now able to perform typical lopp-level optimisations in mutiple passes by manipulating this AST, including data alignment through array annotations and padding, SIMD vectorization through OpenMP pragmas and thread parallelism through OpenMP pragmas.
+The loop engine (DLE) is now able to perform typical loop-level optimisations in multiple passes by manipulating this AST, including data alignment through array annotations and padding, SIMD vectorization through OpenMP pragmas and thread parallelism through OpenMP pragmas.
 On top of that, loop